ubcoin/ubcoin/README.md

 3. Call 'deploy' function on addres from (3).
 Gas 4000000 (actually 3979551).

 Contract manager must call finishMinting after each crowdsale milestone!
 To support external mint service manager should specify address by calling _setDirectMintAgent_.
-After that specified address can direct mint RIC tokens by calling _mintTokensByETHExternal_ and _mintTokensExternal_.
+After that specified address can direct mint tokens by calling _mintTokensByETHExternal_ and _mintTokensExternal_.

 ### How to invest
 To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.